When you pass away your life insurance proceeds form part of your estate.

-Whilst the £325,000 threshold may not seem relevant for many young adults, a policy of £200,000 coupled with a 1-bedroom flat worth £150,000 already exceeds this by £50,000 before any savings and possessions are factored in.
+Whilst the £325,000 threshold may not seem relevant for many young adults, a policy of £200,000 coupled with a 1-bedroom flat worth £150,000 already exceeds this by £50,000 before any savings are factored in.

 The good news is, by writing your life insurance policy in trust you can reduce the amount of IHT your loved ones would have to pay.

 Writing your policy in trust detaches its value from your estate, meaning that it’ll not be taken into account with regards to the £325,000 threshold.

 It’ll also mean that your loved ones won’t have to go through probate in order to gain access to a pay out, making the process faster.